miklevin/MikeLev.in/_posts/2021-08-20-jekyll-include-tags-for-github-io-youtube-embedding.md

 headline: Developing Habits to Become an Expert in Technical Moves and Live-Streaming
 description: I'm developing new habits to become an expert in technical moves and live-streaming.
 To make sure nothing proprietary is shared, I'm setting up hotkeys and testing embedding YouTube videos in my Github.io pages.
 I'm also creating mikelevinseo.com as a place to write about topics instead of my main journal.
 Click through to read more about my journey.
 keywords: Github.io, YouTube, Embedding, Habits, Technical Moves, Live-Streaming, Hotkeys, Proprietary, Writing, Topics, Journal, Streaming, Publishing
-categories: habits, publishing, youtube, proprietary
+categories: youtube, publishing, proprietary, habits
 permalink: /blog/jekyll-include-tags-for-github-io-youtube-embedding/
 layout: post
 ---